zsholdbrooks/cpp-reference/hello-world/README.md

 ------------------------------------------

 ## (Recommended) Install WSL and use Ubuntu
-1. Go to Windows Start Menu, type in `Powershell`, right click `Windows Powershell`, and select `Run as Administrator`.
+1. Go to Windows Start Menu, type in `powershell`, right click `Windows Powershell`, and select `Run as Administrator`.
 2. Run `wsl --install -d Ubuntu` to prompt Windows to install WSL 2 and Ubuntu.
 Once it (hopefully) successfully installs, restart your computer.
-3. When your computer has restarted, type in `Ubuntu` in the Windows Start Menu and select the `Ubuntu` or `Ubuntu on Windows` app to open your Ubuntu Terminal.
+3. When your computer has restarted, type in `ubuntu` in the Windows Start Menu and select the `Ubuntu` or `Ubuntu on Windows` app to open your Ubuntu Terminal.
     - Might want to right click it and pin it to the taskbar for easy access.
 4. Do setup steps it asks for initial setup like username and password.
 These will be different than your Windows username and password since it acts like a different Operating System.
 5. Run `sudo apt-get install g++ make` and accept installation prompts.